sarnau/Xcode-Clang-Options/Xcode Compiler Options.md

+### Use Response Files - `CLANG_USE_RESPONSE_FILE` (Boolean)
+When this setting is enabled, the build system will use response files to share common arguments between similar invocations of `clang`, eliminating redundant information in build logs.

+Default value: **`YES`**

+The option only sets an internal value, which is used by other options as a condition or as an internal parameter.

 ### 'char' Type Is Unsigned - `GCC_CHAR_IS_UNSIGNED_CHAR` (Boolean)
 Enabling this setting causes `char` to be unsigned by default, disabling it causes `char` to be signed by default.